Tufts is In-Network with AAC

 Using Tufts Insurance to Pay for Addiction Treatment

-Tufts Health Plan provides high-quality, innovative health care coverage to its over 1.1 million members in Massachusetts, Connecticut, and Rhode Island.1 Headquartered in Massachusetts, Tufts Health Plan has over 110 hospitals and 51,000+ health care providers in its network.1 Tufts offers a wide range of coverage options for its members, and plans do provide at least some coverage for substance use disorder (drug and alcohol addiction).
+Tufts Health Plan delivers high-quality, innovative health care coverage to more than 1.1 million members across Massachusetts, Connecticut, and Rhode Island.1 Based in Massachusetts, Tufts Health Plan boasts a network of over 110 hospitals and more than 51,000 health care providers.1 Tufts offers a variety of coverage options, including plans that provide support for substance use disorders, encompassing both drug and alcohol addiction.
+Read on to learn more about Tufts Health insurance and how to use health insurance for addiction treatment.

 Does Tufts Insurance Cover Substance Abuse Treatment?